 HOW LONG DO I HAVE TO COMPLETE MY FUNDED PROJECT?

-The filmmaker will be required to complete the project within 12 to 15 months in accordance with the LPB Web Content Agreement which outlines a project description, budget and delivery schedule.
+The filmmaker will be required to complete the project within Twelve (12) to fifteen (15) months in accordance with the LPB Web Content Agreement which outlines a project description, budget and delivery schedule.
 If a filmmaker fails to comply with the terms and conditions of the production agreement, LPB may require the filmmaker to return funds provided for the project.
-Filmmakers will also be required to deobligate any portion of funding contemplated under an agreement which has not been spent or paid out by LPB to a Filmmaker within four (4) years from the end of the fiscal year in which the agreement is entered into with filmmaker.
+Filmmakers will also be required to deobligate any portion of funding contemplated under an agreement which has not been spent or paid out by LPB to a Filmmaker within four (4) years from the end of the fiscal year in which the agreement is entered into with Filmmaker.

 WHO HAS EDITORIAL CONTROL OF THE PROJECT?